laawrence01/Introduction-to-Robotics/README.md

 # Introduction-to-Robotics
-On this repository i will constantly uploud homeworks from laboratory
+On this repository I will constantly uploud homeworks from laboratory